Professional development

 Essential skills for cybersecurity

 Cybersecurity is a multidisciplinary field requiring a mix of technical and soft skills, depending on the role.
-Below are some abilities that may significantly benefit those looking to break into the industry:
+Below are some skills needed for entry-level cybersecurity positions that may significantly benefit those looking to break into the industry:

-Basic programming knowledge: Not every role requires programming knowledge, but understanding the basics of languages like Python, C++ or Java is helpful when it comes to automating security tasks, analyzing malicious code or identifying vulnerabilities in software.
+• Basic programming knowledge: Not every role requires programming knowledge, but understanding the basics of languages like Python, C++, or Java is helpful when automating security tasks, analyzing malicious code or identifying software vulnerabilities.

 Popular entry-level cybersecurity jobs